The Cordova Recreation and Park District’s Board of Directors Oath of Office was held on December 16, 2020.

 |November 9, 2020|

 Rick Sloan is a longtime area resident, graphic artist and hobby photographer.
-Elected in 2008 and re-elected in 2012 and 2016.
+Elected in 2008 and re-elected in 2012 and 2016; Uncontested in 2020 (Appointed in lieu of election).

-An accountant with professional park district experience, Terri Leimbach is also a board member of the California Association of Park and Recreation Indemnity.
+An accountant with professional park district experience, Terri Leimbach is also a board member of the County Consolidated Redevelopment Agency Oversight Board.
 Elected in 2014 and re-elected in 2018.

 Inez Reyes is a retired workforce development employment and training administrator and real estate broker.
 Elected in 2006 and re-elected in 2010, 2014 and 2018.